MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/arc-inventory-tagging.md

 ### Tag the Azure Arc connected AWS Ubuntu EC2 instance

-In Azure CLI, run the following commands to apply the `Hosting Platform : AWS`  tag to your AWS Azure Arc enabled servers.
+In CLI, run the following commands to apply the `Hosting Platform : AWS`  tag to your AWS Azure Arc enabled servers.

 > [!NOTE]
 > If you connected your AWS EC2 instances using a method other than the one described in the [Azure tutorial](./aws-terraform-ubuntu.md), then you need to adjust the values for `awsResourceGroup` and `awsMachineName` to match values specific to your environment.